Supriyo314/MSc-Dissertation-Scalar-Leptoquark-SMEFT/Overview/README.md

 - High-energy parton collisions
 - Accurate modelling of SM and BSM processes

-Although currently we are runnig at 13.5 TeV enerygy, we have not found any particle -> the particel is massive
+Although currently we are runnig at 13.5 TeV enerygy, we have not found any new particle -> the particel is massive
 -> can decay faster.
 Another process of observing these particles are SMEFT.